 Traditional solutions to the problem of draughty houses have also come with a price.
 Energy efficiency measures can reduce ventilation, leading to damp and mould, unless properly integrated.
 Now, startup AirEx has come up with a solution.
 The company’s smart ventilation system uses a range of sensors to measure temperature, humidity and air quality.
 These sensors are connected wirelessly to vents that can open and close in response to conditions.

 The system reduces draughts and improves thermal efficiency so rooms warm up faster.
 Not only is this more comfortable – it also results in less time spent with the heating on, leading to lower energy bills.
-At the same time, the system’s flexibility means that it reduces indoor air quality, damp, and mould.
+At the same time, the system’s flexibility means that it imoproves indoor air quality while reducing damp and mould.

 Households consume 29% of the world’s energy, and despite promising tech and pledges from governments, the large majority of homes are heated using fossil fuels.
 As we move towards cleaner heating methods, innovations like the AirEx system will play an important role in the interim, by reducing the demand for fossil-fuel-derived heat.